 What is Sensory Marketing?

 Sensory marketing is when a business uses many different senses to create a positive impression for a brand.
 Appealing to multiple senses and sensory cues helps in winning a customer’s attention and trust by appealing to each of the five senses.

 Using sensory marketing tactics involves finding creative ways to appeal to the needs and wants of customers, and to make a lasting impression through unique marketing tools that can trigger sensory stimulus.

 Human beings make decisions using a lot more cues than just their visual sense.
 Sensory perception extends to taste, touch, smell, and sound, which play a big part in the feelings we have about a brand.
 In fact, your brand personality, and brand identity can be shaped just as much by the sensory aspect of what you do as much as your pricing, service, or any other aspect.

-In this article, we will review the five senses and how they are used in sensory marketing in 2020, and how you can incorporate them into your advertising and marketing.
+In this article, we will review the five senses and how they are used in sensory marketing, and how you can incorporate them into your advertising and marketing.

 Sensory Marketing with Sight